Hill Kourkoutis: Composing for media

-Film
+Film and television

-At the age of 16, Hill was cast in a reoccurring role on the hit television series Radio Free Roscoe (Noggin/The Family Channel) as the strong but silent drummer Megan.
+At age 16, Kourkoutis was cast in a recurring role on the television series Radio Free Roscoe (2004–2005), which aired on Noggin in the United States and The Family Channel in Canada.
+She played Megan, the drummer for the show's fictional band.

-She has directed music videos for Serena Ryder, Mother Mother, Sass Jordan and Alex Cuba.
+She has directed music videos for artists including Serena Ryder, Mother Mother, Sass Jordan, and Alex Cuba.